 Native Plants, Natural Selections: Survival of the Fittest for New England Gardens – Most Popular Program – We’ll discuss using plant material native to New England in any garden (including containers!)
 The benefits of this practice include drawing pollinating insects and birds, seasonal weather tolerance, eco-friendly practices and garden longevity.

-Composting How-to: Hands in the Dirt – Learn about the benefits of both home and municipal composting, options for collection, the stages of decomposition/science behind the process and common pitfalls.
+Composting How-to: The Coolest Kind of Recycling – Learn about the benefits of both home and municipal composting, options for collection, the stages of decomposition/science behind the process and common pitfalls.
 The program will be customized to include information on group collection in your community.
 Participants will get an up-close look at compost at different stages decomposition.
 Includes a handout for home-reference.

 Winter in the Yard: Plants and Animals that Thrive and Survive in the Cold – New Program – The quiet season for gardeners is anything but for the plants and animals outside your windows.
 Learn to appreciate the seasonal survival techniques of the animals in our yards and woods and the plants that best support them and provide you with four seasons of interest.

-Everyday Centerpieces & The Art of Easy Entertaining – Popular Demo – Life moves fast; be sure to make time to celebrate the everyday and to connect with friends and family, especially mindful of the difficulties of COVID-living!
-Consider quick-to-construct centerpieces and other ways to make party guests feel special; with a little planning you can be free to join the party.
-Includes a party-planning checklist and handout with party theme ideas as well as 3-4 opportunity drawing centerpieces for your club fundraising for a small additional fee.
+Everyday Centerpieces & The Art of Easy Entertaining – Popular Demo – Be sure to make time to celebrate the everyday and to connect with friends and family, especially mindful of the difficulties of COVID-living!
+Consider quick-to-construct centerpieces and other ways to brighten your indoor or patio table.
+Includes 3-4 opportunity drawing centerpieces for your club fundraising for a small additional fee.